NicoZweifel/bevy_spliff/readme.md

 > In deeply nested trees, using JC in your QueryFilter acts as a Scout that prunes the search.
 > It stops the engine from even attempting to fetch or allocate data for a branch that doesn't lead to a match.

-You can nest these types indefinitely to traverse complex hierarchies, such as a Character $\rightarrow$ Vault $\rightarrow$ Backpack $\rightarrow$ Items.
+You can nest these types indefinitely to traverse complex hierarchies, such as a Character $\rightarrow$ Vault $\rightarrow$ Backpack $\rightarrow$ Items, e.g.,

+Get all items in all inventories of all vaults for all armed characters:

 ```rust
 fn deeply_nested_system(